turkeyyyyy/Standard/json-agents.md

 A manifest is conformant if:

-* It validates against the Agents.JSON schema.
+* It validates against the JSON Agents schema.
 * Declared profiles match included sections.
 * No unknown non-extension fields are present.